AkahitoTheDragon/OdroidN2plus-Woodcase/readme.md

 I created the case based on a 3D model in Fusion360 and saved the cutting patterns as DXF files.
 Feel free to make your own little woodcase for your Odroid!

+**In theory, the case also fits the Odroid N2, but I can't test this!
+You are welcome to try out whether the case fits, as far as I know the circuit boards and the cooler are identical.**

 Inhaltsverzeichnis!!!!!!!!